Photon counting pioneers

 High resolution spectroscopy

-High resolution spectroscopy is used in a broad range of applications, from high redshift galaxies to nano-flares study.
+High resolution spectroscopy is used in a broad range of applications, from redshifted galaxies to nano-flares studies.
 It provides very precise information on an incident photon’s energy when the focus is on spectral resolution, and unfolds events happening on very short time scales if attention is put on temporal resolution.

 Resolution limited by noise sources

 Both spectral and temporal resolution depend on the photon count per pixel being as low as possible.
-For the former, having a high resolution means that every pixel is receiving a very selective portion of the diffracted signal, giving a better estimate regarding its wavelength.
+For the former, having a high resolution means that every pixel is ideally measuring receiving a unique wavelength.
 For the latter, high resolution implies richer sampling with a lesser chance of aliasing as each frame has a very short integration time.
 In both cases, the signal coming through the camera is very faint.
-Single photons need to be processed, requiring excellent signal to noise ratios (SNR) in order for them not to be buried or indistinguishable from the noise.
-Time dependent noises (like dark noise) limit high spectral resolution spectroscopy, while fixed noises (like read-out and clock-induced charges) hinders high temporal spectroscopy.
+Single photons need to be processed, requiring excellent signal-to-noise ratios (SNR) in order for them not to be buried or indistinguishable from the noise.
+Time dependent noises (like dark noise) limit high spectral resolution spectroscopy; fixed noises (like read-out and clock-induced charges) hinders high temporal spectroscopy.

 Drastic noise reduction and post-processing for desired SNRs

-Nüvü Camēras’ controller produces the lowest clock-induced charges of any EMCCD on the market thanks to its re-invented electronics while the electron-multiplying and photon counting mode decreases read noise to a minimum, allowing for very high temporal resolutions.
+Nüvü Camēras’ controller produces the lowest clock-induced charges of any EMCCD on the market, thanks to its re-invented electronics.
+Its electron-multiplying ability and photon counting mode decreases read noise to a minimum, allowing for very high temporal resolutions.
 Moreover, with its resolutely low dark current, the thermoelectrically cooled cameras support integration times of over several seconds in a high spectral resolution scheme.
-In fact, with Nüvü Camēras advanced devices, there is virtually no disadvantages to gather high resolution images.
+In fact, with Nüvü Camēras advanced devices, there is virtually no disadvantages to gather high resolution spectra.